Updated July 28, 2020.

 There are bazillions of needlepoint canvases out there and even the most well-stocked shop will only be able to carry a few.
 As shopowners they need to balance a ton of things (and not just the tastes of their clients) to stock their shop.
-Many of them, thanks to the Internet and catalogs, can extend that inventory virtually and allow customers to order through them.
+Many of them, thanks to the Internet and catalogs, can extend that inventory virtually and allow customers to order through them especially these days when so many of us shop online.

 But for many stitchers even visiting a shop in person is a rare occurrence.
 And this brings me to my point.
 Has eBay become the default LNS for many stitchers?

-Awhile ago I spent an entire afternoon looking through listings for needlepoint on eBay.
-For canavases there were over 13,000 listings.
-While in some areas, such as thread, finishing supplies, and needles, eBay can’t come close to your local shop or to shops with an Internet storefront, for canvases they far exceed what you can buy at your LNS.
+From time to time I spend entire afternoon looking through listings for needlepoint on eBay and Etsy.
+There were over 65,000 needlepoint canvas listings on eBay.
+While in some areas, such as thread, finishing supplies, and needles, eBay and Etsy can’t come close to your local shop or to shops with an Internet storefront, for canvases they far exceed what you can buy at your LNS.
 I would say canvases fall into three categories:

-- new canvases from artists who sell primarily on eBay or on eBay as one of their channels – Here the artist sells to you directly.
+- new canvases from artists who sell primarily on eBay and/or on Etsy as one of their channels – Here the artist sells to you directly.
 Many artists got started this way and it’s a great channel.
 This is probably another 10% or so of what’s there.

 - canvases sold by individuals – This type of item predominated on eBay a few years ago.
 It’s an eclectic mixture of destashing, vintage, shop closeouts, etc.